Professionell microneedling-behandling i ansiktet med dermapen – förbättrar hudens struktur, stimulerar kollagen och ger jämnare hudton.

 • Hypersensitivity reactions: The skin can absorb substances deeper than usual.
 Irritating products can cause reactions.

-The risks are reduced by following hygiene, not overdoing needle depth or frequency, protecting the skin from the sun, and choosing safe products in aftercare.
+The risks decrease by following hygiene, not overdoing needle depth or frequency, protecting the skin from the sun, and choosing safe products in aftercare.

 Tips for microneedling at home

 For home treatment, hygiene and technique are crucial.
-Summary advice:
+Summarized advice:

 1. Choose the right tool: Use a quality roller.
 Start gently with shorter needles and avoid longer needles at home without professional guidance.